ygorcosta/wedeploy.com/ui/src/pages/blog/wedeploy-beta-our-biggest-release-yet.md

 ##### 1. Completely New Infrastructure

-One of the biggest changes was moving the WeDeploy infrastructure from our servers in the Liferay Headquarters to AWS.
+Probably the biggest change was moving the WeDeploy infrastructure from our servers in the Liferay Headquarters to AWS.
 We knew that in order to continue to grow and expand globally, we had to start preparing now.

 This move has greatly impacted the stability of WeDeploy and even though we don't support multi-region deployments yet, we are excited that this change will make that possible in the near future.

 ##### 2. Rewritten CLI, API, and Dashboard

-One of our goals the past nine months was not to just build on top of what we had, but to also rethink the way we built WeDeploy and be willing to rebuilt parts of it from the ground up if needed.
+One of our goals the past nine months was not to just build on top of what we had, but to also rethink the way we built WeDeploy and be willing to revamp parts of it from the ground up if needed.

 We've spent weeks refactoring the CLI, API, and Dashboard (which is now known as [Console](https://console.wedeploy.com)) and I can confidently say, it was worth it!
 By refactoring, we gave ourselves the opportunity to not only clean up the code, but to also improve performance, usability, and overall design.